marlls1989/ascend-freepdk45/README.md

 Among the 134 cells, there are exactly 55 distinct cell types: 12 NCL cell types, 10 NCLP cell types, 9 INCL cell types and 7 INCLP cell types.
 The remaining 17 cell types comprise 5 asymmetrical C-element types (1 with one common input, 2 with reset control and 1 or 2 common inputs and 2 with set control and 1 or 2 common inputs), 4 types of C-elements with set and/or reset control input(s), the 4 layout support cell types, 2 mutex cell types, the XOR and XNOR cell types.

-This release of ASCEnD-freePDK45 is distributed in seven folders:
+This release of ASCEnD-freePDK45 is distributed in seven folders:<br>
 .<br>
 |-- doc<br>
 |-- gds<br>